afnom/missing-semester/_2025/editors.md

 Which editors are popular today?
 See this [Stack Overflow survey](https://insights.stackoverflow.com/survey/2019/#development-environments-and-tools) (there may be some bias because Stack Overflow users may not be representative of programmers as a whole).
 [Visual Studio Code](https://code.visualstudio.com/) is the most popular editor.
 [Vim](https://www.vim.org/) is the most popular command-line-based editor.

-Today I'll be talking about Vim - characterized in the above diagram as being a bit difficult to use, perhaps not entirely unfairly - a powerful terminal-based (and graphical!) editor.
+Today I'll be talking about Vim - characterized as being a bit difficult to use, perhaps not entirely unfairly - a powerful terminal-based (and graphical!) editor.
 It is perhaps one of very few exceptionally old editors - that still sees modern development.
 Despite its age, it has a very capable editing paradigm and support for modern affordances such as the latest code analysis tools.

 <div class="note">
 Despite this, you may find Vim not to your taste.
 Many people don't!
 Don't fret; what is most important that you find an editor that works best for you.
 Vim works best for me, and I'm advocating that you try it here because I feel that even if you do not like it, it might help you to figure out what works for you.